-I wish you luck at Southeastern.
-Help us make this a memorable year not only for this campus, but for our community.
+I wish you the best of luck in all of your academic and organizational endeavors here at Southeastern Louisiana University, and please help us make this a memorable year not only for this campus, but our entire Southeastern community.
 Go Green!
 Go Gold!
-Go Lions!
+GO LIONS!